Engineered mode coupling in high-Q microresonators enables deterministic low-repetition-rate soliton microcombs: Results

 The optical spectrum of the single-soliton microcomb is shown in Fig.~\ref{fig:soliton}(c), where the pump light is suppressed by a fiber Bragg grating.
 The spectrum spans approximately 300~nm, from 1450~nm to 1750~nm, with a repetition rate of 33~GHz (inset).
-The C- and L-band regions are shaded in gray and have more than 300 comb lines exhibiting power levels exceeding –30~dBm.
-It can be particularly interesting for ultra–long-haul optical transmission employing the DWDM technique \cite{Swain2024SiliconCommunications}.
-For such systems, it is desirable to generate a densely spaced microcomb covering the C- and L-bands, with each comb line exceeding –30 dBm.
-The recent studies demonstrate that, after 8000 km of transmission, the signal-to-noise ratio (SNR) difference between a commercial WDM laser bank and a microcomb source with –30 dBm input power is negligible \cite{Oxenlwe2025OpticalCommunications}.
-The required microcomb source demands operating power substantially exceeding the threshold power to reach the target bandwidth and required comb-line power, while the increased intracavity power exacerbates thermal instability.
-As a result, the thermal instability significantly arises, making it difficult to stably access the soliton step.
-The proposed approach effectively addresses this issue by employing engineered mode coupling to mitigate the thermal effect, enabling deterministic soliton generation through simple manual tuning.
+The telecom C- and L-band regions are shaded in gray and include more than 300 comb lines with power levels exceeding --30~dBm.
+This performance is particularly attractive for ultra-long-haul optical transmission using the DWDM technique \cite{Swain2024SiliconCommunications}.
+For such systems, it is desirable to generate a densely spaced microcomb covering the C and L bands, with each comb line exceeding --30~dBm.
+Recent studies have demonstrated that, after 8000~km of transmission, the signal-to-noise ratio (SNR) difference between a commercial WDM laser bank and a microcomb source with --30~dBm input power is negligible \cite{Oxenlwe2025OpticalCommunications}.
+Achieving the target bandwidth and comb-line power typically requires operating substantially above the threshold power; however, the resulting increase in intracavity power exacerbates thermal instability and makes it difficult to stably access the soliton step.
+The proposed approach addresses this issue by employing engineered mode coupling to mitigate thermal effects, enabling deterministic soliton generation through simple manual tuning.